-Did you know, nearly 65% of Durham Public School Students receive free or reduced lunch?4 That's why it's important for us to invest in organizations that help these students and their families.
+Did you know, nearly 65% of Durham Public School Students receive free or reduced lunch?5 That's why it's important for us to invest in organizations that help these students and their families.

 DPS Foundation and Durham County

 Most Durham Public Schools students are African American and Hispanic - some of our hardest hit communities.
-We have donated an $200,000 to help provide meals after the school year ended.
+We donated $200,000 to help provide meals after the school year ended.